 This is a recreation of the oldest known popular printed Tarot deck, created in Italy in the 1400s.
 For now, my version of this deck only exists as an art edition of the Fool and 21 trumps, printed on archival cotton rag paper, hand cut, and with a hand made portfolio case.
 With the case, it measures four and three quarters inches by two and a quarter inches, the same as the original.
+The decks are individually made when they are ordered.
+Allow four weeks for delivery.
 One of my art editions of this deck is included in the collection of the Metropolitan Museum of Art, in New York.

 It is $200 plus $7 shipping in the US or $35 international.